OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/index.md

 ## Open Water Foundation ##

-The Open Water Foundation (OWF, [openwaterfoundation.org](http://openwaterfoundation.org)) is a 501(c)3 social enterprise nonprofit that focuses on developing and supporting open source software to make better decisions about water resources.
+The Open Water Foundation (OWF, [openwaterfoundation.org](http://openwaterfoundation.org)) is a nonprofit social enterprise that focuses on developing and supporting open source software to make better decisions about water resources.
 OWF is providing technical resources and management to transition StateMod and other CDSS software to sustainable open source software projects.